 We’ve noticed some confusion when it comes to platforms.
 We don’t blame you!
 There are at least a dozen social platforms that millions of people frequent.
 Add to that the scores of content management systems that you could build your hub with.
 It’s easy to get lost.

-However, we place the most value in the location where a brand can own their content.
+However, we place the most value in the location where a brand can own their content – just look at what the best in content marketing are doing.
 While they are a great place for content distribution, the constant flux in social media algorithms and user agreements make them an unreliable platform to build a content marketing strategy.

 4. Content Marketing Workflow